Skyhawkbotics/firstdocs/source/docs/index.md

 # Welcome!

-Welcome to the FIRST Robotics Community Docs!
-By people in FIRST robotics, for people in FIRST robotics.
+Welcome to the FIRST Tech Challenge Community Docs!
+By people in FTC, for people in FTC.